malva-ot/nomo/nomo-id-structures.md

 As noted in the sections above, Nomo does not define any relationship or comparison between string, tuple, map, null, or reference values except for sameness.
 One can make mathematically objective observations such as that all values within one tuple also appear in another tuple, or that two strings are the same length, but these mathematical relationships have no semantic meaning or significance in Nomo.

-As an contrasting illustration, consider an internet domain name such as `mail.example.com` as represented by a Nomo name with the ordered segments (`mail`, `example`, `com`).
+As a contrasting illustration, consider an internet domain name such as `mail.example.com` as represented by a Nomo name with the ordered segments (`mail`, `example`, `com`).
 The internet domain name system as centrally coordinated by IANA explicitly does define subset semantics such that `mail.example.com` is definitely a "subdomain" of `example.com`, which is itself a member of the "top level domain" `com`.

 But Nomo itself defines no semantic relationship between the names (`mail`, `example`, `com`), (`example`, `com`), and (`com`).
 It only concludes that they are different names.

 ### 11.2 QRN relations

 In addition to sameness, Nomo itself **does** define one additional boolean complementary comparison relationship between QRNs.
 This comparison is called **in** or **contains**.
-One formulation expresses whether a QRN is **in** the domain of possible identifiers denoted by a second QRN.
-The complementary formulation expresses whether the domain of possible identifiers denoted by a QRN **contains** another QRN.
+One formulation expresses whether a QRN is **in** the domain of possible identifiers relative to a second QRN.
+The complementary formulation expresses whether the domain of possible identifiers relative to a QRN **contains** a second QRN.

 #### 11.2.1 Operators